Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/Sufism.md

 ### Qawwali

-Sufi devotional music
+Muslim devotional music unique to South Asia
 Can be long or short
-Creates an atmosphere for Sufi gatherings
+Often performed in Sufi gatherings to create atmosphere